oracle/coherence-go-client/README.md

   * map lifecycle events such as truncated, released or destroyed
   * session lifecycle events such as connected, disconnected, reconnected and closed
 * Support for storing Go structs as JSON as well as the ability to serialize to Java objects on the server for access from other Coherence language API's
+* Full support for Go generics in all Coherence API's

 #### Requirements